thakursaurabh55522/getground/README.md

 ```
 minikube service go-app-service --url
 ```

-As we are using **Minikube** Kubernetes cluster, It will not show the external Ip of Load balancer service.
-Using the above command, we will get the external URL.
+> NOTE: This Command will generate the external IP for the load balancer service.
+AS we are using **Minikube** Kubernetes cluster, We will not get the external Ip of Load balancer service using Kubectl get service command.

-Test the application by accessing the endpoint `<external-url>/:id`, where `<external-url>` is the URL we got by running the above command
+Test the application by accessing the endpoint `<external-url>/:id`, where `<external-url>` is the URL we got by running the above command.